Library Services provides a range of resources to supplement the resources available to you from your local provider.

 If you are studying a University of Worcester course with a partner not listed below, you can find resources via Library Search.
 If you are not local to Worcester, see our services for distance learners.
 Contact Ros Sykes, Partnerships and Transitions Liaison Librarian, if you need Library Services support.

-This information and resources below are for you if you are studying a University of Worcester course with
+This information and resources below are for you if you are studying a University of Worcester course with:

 You will need your University of Worcester login details to access our online resources.
 Add @uni.worc.ac.uk to the end of your University of Worcester username to log in, for example:

-The Open Library provides free access for registered users to a range of ebooks that can be borrowed and read online.
+Open Access ebooks can be found via the Directory of Open Access Books (DOAB), OAPEN, and Springer Open Access Books.
+In addition, the Open Library provides free access for registered users to a range of ebooks that can be borrowed and read online.

 Open Access search engines Core, Unpaywall, BASE, OA Button and OAIster bring together freely available resources from across subject areas.
 PubMed Central (PMC) does similar for biomedical and life sciences.
 Content includes open access articles, books chapters, theses, dissertations and research.